PierreSenellart/provsql/doc/source/user/probabilities.rst

         SELECT probability_evaluate(provenance(), 'd-tree') FROM suspects;

 ``'inversion-free'``
-    Exact computation for the *inversion-free* ``UCQ(OBDD)`` class :cite:`DBLP:conf/icdt/JhaS11`: hierarchical, tuple-independent queries
+    Exact, linear-time computation for the *inversion-free* ``UCQ(OBDD)`` class :cite:`DBLP:conf/icdt/JhaS11` -- hierarchical, tuple-independent
-    (possibly with self-joins) whose lineage admits a polynomial-size OBDD.
-    The path builds a structured d-DNNF over a query-derived variable order, staying linear in the lineage where ``'tree-decomposition'`` would blow up.
-It requires that the planner certified the query as inversion-free (a certificate is attached to the provenance root); it errors otherwise.

-    The certifier lets a **non-tracked relation** be used as a transparent filter, and **flattens SPJ subqueries and views** -- including a join inside the view, a view referenced several times (a structured self-join), and views-over-views -- before checking the class.
-An aggregating or ``UNION`` view, a correlated subquery, or a query that is genuinely non-hierarchical after flattening is not certified and falls back to another method.

-    The default strategy already takes this path automatically when a certificate is present (see below), so calling the method explicitly is mainly useful for testing:
+    queries (self-joins allowed) whose lineage admits a polynomial-size OBDD, where ``'tree-decomposition'`` would blow up.
+It requires the planner's inversion-free certificate on the provenance root and errors without it.
+The default strategy already takes this path automatically when the certificate is present, so naming the method is mainly useful for testing; see :ref:`inversion-free-route` for what the certifier
+    accepts:

     .. code-block:: postgresql